 Public participation and review are an integral part of the restoration planning process and are specifically required in the DOI NRDAR regulations (e.g., 43 C.F.R. §11.81(d)(2)).
 In addition, NEPA and its implementing regulations require that federal agencies fully consider the environmental impacts of their proposed decisions and that such information is made available to the public.
-To facilitate public involvement in the ecological and recreational restoration planning process, the Trustees have been meeting with interested stakeholders since 2005 (Appendix A).
+To facilitate public involvement in the ecological and recreational restoration planning process, the Trustees have been meeting with interested stakeholders since 2005 and widely publicized the proposed settlement and availability of the Draft RP/EA for public review and comment (Appendix A).

-To continue the Trustees' dedication to public involvement, this Draft RP/EA is available for public review and comment for at least 30 days in accordance with 43 C.F.R. § 11.81(d)(2).
-The Trustees will address public comments and will document responses to those comments as part of the final RP/EA.
+As part of the Trustees' continued dedication to public involvement, the Draft RP/EA was made available for public review and comment for longer than the 30 days required in accordance with 43 C.F.R. § 11.81(d)(2).
+The public comment period began on November 8, 2019 and ended on December 30, 2019, as described in a Federal Register Notice dated November 11, 2019.
+In addition, on November 21, 2019, the Trustees hosted a public meeting and open house in Saginaw, Michigan, that was attended by approximately 70 members of the public, stakeholders, and reporters.